sevvandi/SKSite/content/courses/_index.md

 #### Mathematics Labs
 I have designed lab components for some mathematics courses.
 These labs concentrate on applications and are conducted in a very interactive manner.

-#### Similar to clickers
-Similar to clickers, I've used an SMS based app to capture student answers to questions asked during lectures.
-This app changed the traditional classroom to an interactive and dynamic environment.